TeamNewPipe/documentation/docs/05_Mock_tests.md

 There are multiple implementations of the abstract class `Downloader`

 1. `DownloaderTestImpl` is used for running the test against the actual service.
-2. `RecordingDownloader` is used the save the request and response to the disk, thus creating the mock.
+2. `RecordingDownloader` is used to save the request and response to the disk, thus creating the mock.
 3. `MockDownloader` is used to answer requests with the saved mocks.

 ### Usage